tsnuk/trade-AId-multimodal-transformer/README.md

 **Getting Started**: Configure `input_schemas.yaml` with your data sources, set training parameters in `config.yaml`, run `python main.py`.
 The system handles everything from data loading to multimodal training with comprehensive evaluation metrics.

+## Disclaimer

+**IMPORTANT: This software is provided for educational and research purposes only.**

+- **No Financial Advice**: This software does not provide financial, investment, or trading advice.
+- **No Warranty**: This software is provided "as is" without warranty of any kind, express or implied.
+- **No Liability**: The author accepts no responsibility for any financial losses, damages, or other consequences resulting from the use of this software.
+- **Trading Risks**: Trading and investing in financial markets involves substantial risk of loss.
+Past performance does not guarantee future results.
+- **Use at Your Own Risk**: Users are solely responsible for any decisions made based on this software's outputs.

+By using this software, you acknowledge that you understand and accept these terms.

 ## User Interface Guide

 ### Primary Files You'll Interact With